-- A. Is awake, oriented and has the ability to maintain an open airway. - B. Has signs and symptoms consistent with either CHF/pulmonary edema or COPD. - C. Has a systolic blood pressure above 100 mmHg. - D. Is over 12 years old and is able to fit the CPAP mask.
+- A. Is awake, and has the ability to maintain an open airway. - B. Has moderate to severe shortness of breath - C. Has a systolic blood pressure above 90 mmHg. - D. Is over 12 years old and is able to fit the CPAP mask.

 - A. Respiratory arrest.

 - B. Non-cooperative patient.

 - C. Suspected pneumothorax.

-- D. Hemodynamically unstable.
+- D. Hypotension refractory to interventions

 - E. Inability to maintain mask seal.

 - F. Active vomiting.

+- G. Head or neck trauma

 - A. EXPLAIN and COACH THE PATIENT ON THE PROCEDURE. - B. Ensure adequate oxygen supply to ventilation device. - C. Place the patient on continuous pulse oximetery and end-tidal CO2. - D. Turn on device.
-Set device to minimum flow $(2-5 \text{ cmH}2\text{O})$. - E. Place the CPAP over the patient's mouth and nose (consider having the patient hold the mask against their face initially to reduce anxiety). - F. Secure the mask with the provided straps. - G. Check for air leaks. - H. Monitor and document the patient's respiratory response to the treatment. - I. Continue to coach patient to keep mask in place and readjust as needed to a maximum of $10 \text{ cmH}2\text{O}$. - J. IF RESPIRATORY STATUS DETERIORATES, REMOVE THE DEVICE AND CONSIDER BAG VALVE MASK VENTILATION AND/OR ENDOTRACHEAL INTUBATION.
+Set device to minimum flow (2-5 cmH2O). - E. Place the CPAP over the patient's mouth and nose (consider having the patient hold the mask against their face initially to reduce anxiety). - F. Secure the mask with the provided straps. - G. Check for air leaks. - H. Monitor and document the patient's respiratory response to the treatment. - I. Continue to coach patient to keep mask in place and readjust as needed to a maximum of 10 cmH2O. - J. IF RESPIRATORY STATUS DETERIORATES, REMOVE THE DEVICE AND CONSIDER BAG VALVE MASK VENTILATION AND/OR ENDOTRACHEAL INTUBATION.